ninjasitm/laravel-social-auth/README.md

 ];
 ```

-You can publish the migration with:
+Next, publish the migration with:

 ```bash
 $ php artisan vendor:publish --provider="MadWeb\SocialAuth\SocialAuthServiceProvider" --tag="migrations"
 ```

 The package assumes that your users table name is called "users".
 If this is not the case you should manually edit the published migration to use your custom table name.

-After the migration has been published you can create the social_providers table for storing supported
+After the migration has been published you can create the `social_providers` table for storing supported
-providers and user_has_social_provider pivot table by running the migrations:
+providers and `user_has_social_provider` pivot table for attaching providers to users by running migrations:

 ```bash
 $ php artisan migrate
 ```

-You can publish the config-file with:
+You can publish the config file with:
 ```bash
 $ php artisan vendor:publish --provider="MadWeb\SocialAuth\SocialAuthServiceProvider" --tag="config"
 ```

-This is the contents of the published config/social-auth.php config file:
+This is the contents of the published `config/social-auth.php` config file:

 ```php
 return [